 Sugar: In the authentic recipe, the amount of sugar is less, I mean for 2 cups of flour, 1 tablespoon of sugar is enough since people like to serve the scones with jam, cream, and at times with chocolate, but I like my scones sweet because I enjoy having them plain; hence I have increased the amount of sugar in this recipe.

-Salt: It enhances the flavor.
+Salt: It enhances the flavour.

 Milk: Use full-fat milk.
 It tastes good in baking and helps to keep the scones moist longer.
 You can replace the milk with heavy cream for a richer tasting scone.